Webhooks¶

 :

-This response is passed into the issuance flow to create the final credential.
+This response is injected into the issuance flow to create the final credential.